DinoVukelic/New-Graph-for-Data-Extraction/README.md

                         ' Attempt to extract the machine name prefix cleanMachineName = ExtractMachineName(machineName)

-                        ' Debug which column and raw machine name Debug.Print "  Column " & i & _
+                        Debug.Print "  Column " & i & _
                                     " => row1='" & machineName & _
                                     "' => Extracted='" & cleanMachineName & "'"

                         ' If a recognized machine name was found If Len(cleanMachineName) > 0 Then
                             ' Reset numericTime for this column
                             numericTime = 0